List of giant squid specimens and sightings (2001–2014): 1986–1990: Beebe Project

 Though there had been proposals since at least the 1960s, the first dedicated effort to capture a glimpse of the animal in its natural habitat was probably the Beebe Project, initiated in 1986 and named after pioneering deep-sea explorer William Beebe.
 Like Beebe's original dives, it was initially conducted off Bermuda, which was not known for giant squid (but see #191).
 In addition to finding the giant squid, the expedition's other main objective was the study of six-gill sharks of the genus Hexanchus.
 The three-person submersible Pisces VI and the four-person Johnson Sea Link were used, the former reaching a maximum depth of 1.5 mi.
 Financed primarily by NOAA and organised and led by National Geographic photographer Emory Kristof, the expedition involved scientists from numerous universities and scientific institutions, including shark specialist Eugenie Clark and underwater explorer Joseph B. MacInnis; wildlife artist Glen Loates, known for his naturalistic depictions of the giant squid, was also involved.

 The expedition relocated to Newfoundland in 1988, at which point it was joined by giant squid expert Frederick Aldrich of the Memorial University of Newfoundland.
 A series of seven dives to 300–1000 ft depth, lasting up to 10 hours each, were undertaken 8–50 mi east-northeast of Bonavista Bay on 7–11 November 1988, this time using the Canadian Navy's SLD-1 submersible and the diving support vessel HMCS Cormorant.
+In 1989, Aldrich filmed a program about the giant squid for Fuji TV in Japan.
 Efforts continued until at least 1990; at one point, a "gigantic squid jig, painted bright red and outfitted with numerous hooks" was trialled, as was "hundreds of pounds" of raw tuna, but all attempts proved unsuccessful.